 Plenty of money to go around?

 Student loan debt is a growing concern, and med school grads aren’t exempt.
-The average graduating debt of medical students is $183,000, according to the Association of American Medical Colleges (AAMC).
+The average graduating debt of medical students is $183,000, according to congressional testimony from the Association of American Medical Colleges (AAMC).
 Once you factor in interest, repayment amounts can range from $329,000 to $480,000.

 It can take decades to pay off that kind of debt.

 As with most degrees, it depends on how you approach medical school and what you do afterward.
 Here are four questions to ask before you take on med school debt.